 Start with a Cozy Bed

-I turned to Serena & Lily to give all of our bedding a refresh.
+I turned to Serena & Lily to give all of our bedding a refreshing update.
 They’re known for their high-quality bedding and right now they’re offering up to 30% off all bedding and beds!

 In the late fall and winter months, I also add an extra layer to our bed in the form of a quilt or coverlet.
 This washed sateen quilt is so soft and I love the matte finish!